 Penicillins are a group of antibacterial drugs that attack a wide range of bacteria.
 They were the first drugs of this type that doctors used.
-The discovery and manufacture of penicillins have changed the face of medicine, as these drugs have saved millions of lives.
+These drugs have saved millions of lives.

 Penicillium fungi are the source of penicillin, which people can take orally or via injection.